MockingbirdME/game_md/Dev's D20 version/core rules.md

 ### Learned Mage
 **Requirements:** No other mage traits
 _Advanced_ The character is a learned mage gaining the following benefits:
-  - They can know up to two cantrips and up to one plus their rank in the magical aptitude skill spells.
+  - They can know up to one cantrip and up to two spells.
   - They gains access to two arcane theme secondary skills.
   - They gain access to learned mage specific arcane effects.
 ### Learned Mage, Advanced Learning